simul/simul.github.io/ref/simul/geometry/SimulReferenceFrame.md

 | Include: | Geometry/ReferenceFrame.h |

-The reference frame holds position, rotation, and linear and angular velocity.
-Velocity is a simul::math::Vector3 which can be accessed using #GetVelocity().
-Angular velocity is a simul::math::Vector3 which can be accessed using #GetAngularVelocity().
+The reference frame holds position, rotation, and linear and angular velocity.<br>Velocity is a simul::math::Vector3 which can be accessed using #GetVelocity().<br>Angular velocity is a simul::math::Vector3 which can be accessed using #GetAngularVelocity().

 [simul::geometry::SimulOrientation](SimulOrientation)